Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 powerful: it extracts the most significant bit out of each byte in a vector, and packs them into a 32-bit integer.
 We can do this twice, along with shifting the bits, to extract two bits out of every single byte.
 The only problem is that we have to interleave the bits from the two 32-bit integers we get.
-This interleaving can be done using the BMI2 `_pdep_u64` instruction, which is used to deposit bits at every other position in the final 64-bit integer.
+This interleaving can be done using the BMI2 `_pdep_u64` instruction (described in a blog [post](https://lemire.me/blog/2018/01/08/how-fast-can-you-bit-interleave-32-bit-integers/) by Daniel Lemire), which is used to deposit bits at every other position in the final 64-bit integer.
 Both `_mm256_movemask_epi8` and `_pdep_u64` have throughputs of one per cycle on modern CPUs, so they are quite fast.

 * **n_to_bits_mul (AVX2)**.
 Surprisingly, multiplication can be used as a fast bit-level shuffle operation.
 Crazy, right?
 Here's an example, where we want to create the binary number `dcba00` from `dc00ba` (`a`, `b`, `c`,